davidfstr/Crystal-Web-Archiver/README.md

 * Projects (and the underlying databases) are manipulated on the UI thread.
   Occasionally this causes the UI to become unresponsive for a few seconds.

+* Large projects (with 10,000+ resources) take a few seconds to open because all project resource URLs are loaded into memory immediately.
+  Also no feedback is displayed while opening.

 * IE 8 under Windows 7 crashes when trying to view some downloaded sites, such as xkcd.com.
 I recommend using a different default browser, such as Chrome.